 The panda's fur is light, simple but elegant, there are only two colors: black and

 white, the contrastive colors are very sharp and bright, so in giant panda inhabiting areas it is called the colored bear or the white bear.
-The hair on the body of panda is very thick, and the loose froth medullary layer in the hair is very thick too, which is a good heat proof light material.
+The hair on the body of panda is very thick, and the loose froth medullary layer in the hair is very thick too, which is a good heatproof light material.
 The covering on her body is especially thick, and the surface of the hair is abundant in grease.
 All these configuring structural characteristics strengthen the effect of keeping its body warm.
 Such thick light fur coats have the precautionary and curative effects of relieving rheumatic pains and removing dampness.
-This is the reason why the moisture won't affect their bodies and they don't infect with the rheumatism even if they are living in the wet environment all the year round.
+This is the reason why the moisture won't affect their bodies and they don't infect with rheumatism even if they are living in a wet environment all year-round.
 So even though in severe winter, they won't hide and hibernate like bears and they can sleep in the snowfield and stay over.

 The faces of the giant pandas are similar to those of the cats, but they are not the